foobar167/junkyard/feature_extractor/readme.md

 **Under construction...**

-Feature extraction algorithms with GUI for tests and education.
+Objects tracking using feature extraction algorithms with GUI for tests and education.

 ... `some explanations should be here`